aws-solutions-library-samples/guidance-for-visual-search-on-aws/README.md

     ```bash
     python -m pip install -r requirements.txt
     ```
+6. Install the necessary node libraries in the virtual environment with your relevant package manager.
+For example with npm:
+    ```bash
+    npm install
+    ```
 6. Verify that the CDK deployment correctly synthesizes the CloudFormation template:
     ```bash
     cdk synth